net00-1/SW-DLT/Docs.md

 as-is, while multi item downloads are packaged in a zip archive.
 Since gallery-dl is not directly used to download items, there is no proper item naming available.
 Items are given generic names (with zip archives using the current date).

+Gallery downloading supports custom download ranges (which are directly passed to gallery-dl).

+Example: `1, 2-5, 7, 9-15`

+- Downloads the first item, followed by items 2 to 5, followed by item 7, followed by items 9 to 15
+- The first item is usually the newest item in a social media page

 ## Saving Downloaded Media

 Downloads are NOT automatically saved by SW-DLT due to the many different file types that are supported.
 All downloads are shown to the user using the share sheet